WASSIM-BOLLES/delta-math-function/README.md

-Delta Calculator for Quadratic Functions
+Delta Calculator for Quadratic Functions\n
 This is a simple Python script that calculates the delta value for quadratic functions of the form ax^2 + bx + c = 0, and outputs the result.

 Usage